K17

 - Fibre Optic Audio Link

-plastic 1mm fibre optic cable.
-Matched transmitter/receiver pair.
-Two circuit
+through plastic 1mm fibre optic cable.
+Matched transmitter/receiver

 K27